gbuckingham89/wpstrap/README.md

 ####All Changes
 - Changed licence from GPL V2 to GPL V3
 - Added clearer div to search form
+- Removed jQuery and replace with bundled WordPress version.

 ###v0.4.1 - 14-09-2012
 ####All Changes